North Macedonia - Country Commercial Guide

 Express Delivery

 Major express delivery service providers, such as FedEx, UPS, DHL, and EMS (operated by Post of North Macedonia) serve North Macedonia.
-Express shipping from large U.S. cities generally takes from three or four business days (FedEx, UPS, and DHL) to a week (EMS).
+Express shipping from large U.S. cities generally takes from three to four business days (FedEx, UPS, and DHL) to a week (EMS).

 Due Diligence